Listen on the player in this post or on Apple Podcasts, Spotify, YouTube or your favorite podcast player. Or scroll down to read a full transcript.

 RankIQ is an AI-powered SEO tool built just for bloggers.
 It tells you what to put inside your post and title, so you can write perfectly optimized content in half the time.
 RankIQ contains a hand-picked library with the lowest competition, high traffic keywords for every niche.

-Blog Title: Savvy Bites
+Connect with Savvy Bites

-About: Deborah is a professional chef turned food blogger.
+Deborah is a professional chef turned food blogger.
 She began her first blog about 4 years ago and really struggled to gain traction.
 She didn’t know who her audience was, who she was creating for.
 Deborah just kept moving forward because giving up just didn’t “feel right”.
 Then she came up with a niche and has been able to go from 0 to 4000 pageview in 3 weeks.
 Finally!
 A niche!!
 Deborah discovered that motivation and dedication becomes much easier when you know who you are creating for and why.

-Notes from Episode #084: Grow Your Blog by Tapping Into a Niche
+Episode #084: Grow Your Blog by Tapping Into a Niche

 • Fun fact: Deborah moved from the west coast of Canada to the UK to work in kitchens because she wanted to be a professional chef.
 She hoped for female camaraderie in these kitchens but it turned out she was always the only female chef in the kitchens.
 Still was an amazing experience!